 Grease (or Grease and Flour)

-Tips for Making Ahead and Storing
+Tips for Making Christmas Baking Ahead and Storing

 - Pies.
 Make the pie crust ahead of time or use a store-bought crust and focus on the filling.
 Blind-baked crusts can be refrigerated for 3 days or frozen for 3 months in a plastic freezer bag.
 You can also choose to make the whole pie four or five days ahead, refrigerate it, and then reheat it in the oven to allow it to crisp up again.

 - Breads and Rolls.
-Yeasted breads and rolls can be refrigerated for 8-12 hours during the first and/or second rise to slow down the process, buying you up to 24 hours of time to check other things off your list before baking.
+Yeasted breads and rolls can be refrigerated for 8-12 hours during the first or second rise to slow down the process, buying you up to 24 hours of time to check other things off your list before baking.

-How to Package and Mail Cookies
+How to Package and Mail Holiday Cookies

-Package carefully.
 Once your cookies have fully cooled and any decorations or glazes are dry and set (ideally overnight), you can start to package them.
-You’ll need two boxes: an outer box and an inner box or a cookie tin, some cushioning material like bubble wrap, aluminum foil, or parchment paper, and some plastic cling wrap and/or Ziploc bags.
+You'll need two boxes: an outer box and an inner box or a cookie tin, some cushioning material like bubble wrap, aluminum foil, or parchment paper, and some plastic cling wrap and/or Ziploc bags.

 Then follow these steps: